 After a year of collecting and using net metering credits, you’ll be able to roll over unused credits to the next year.
 Your other option is to sell the credits at the avoided-cost rate.
 Note that the avoided cost rate is less than the one-to-one retail rate associated with net metering.

 Delaware utilities also allow for meter aggregation or virtual net metering, which can help if your property has multiple electricity meters.
 However, there are some specific criteria you may have to meet to qualify.

 Maryland utility companies are required to compensate solar producers at the retail rate for any solar-produced electricity uploaded to the grid through net metering.
 That means Maryland solar owners get a one-to-one exchange for the electricity they upload to and pull off the grid.

 However, grid-tied solar systems cannot exceed 200% of the owner’s annual electricity usage.
-That means if you used 10,000 kWh annually, your solar system’s annual production capacity can’t exceed 20,000 kWh.
+That means if you use 10,000 kWh annually, your solar system’s annual production capacity can’t exceed 20,000 kWh.

-Virtual net metering and meter aggregation is allowed for certain types of solar systems.
-This includes agricultural customers, non-profit organizations, and municipal governments or their affiliates.
+Virtual net metering and meter aggregation are allowed for certain solar systems.
+This includes agricultural customers, non-profit organizations, municipal governments, or affiliates.

 New Jersey Net Metering Rules